integrated-personal-data-system/.github/profile/README.md

 ## Draft Agenda for 2 June 2022  9AM EDT Meeting
 This is an open meeting, so feel free to join at https://teams.microsoft.com/l/meetup-join/19%3ameeting_MzU2ODdhYWMtM2EzOC00NWJhLTk5YTUtYjU5YWZhOGYyZjM4%40thread.v2/0?context=%7b%22Tid%22%3a%228c01056f-1617-4abd-bd9f-7cf599c9be82%22%2c%22Oid%22%3a%2292c6a603-4c1a-4792-bf80-e9864802f143%22%7d
 1. Review new draft Goals and Objectives (see above)  (Jim Schoening)
   a.
-How Goal-2 is being pursued via Objective-2 (Casey Rock)
+How Goal-2 is being pursued via Objective-2 (Casey Rock and Jeanae Clark)
   b.
 How Goal-4 is being pursued via Objective-3 (Mark Jensen and Anton from Ukraine)
   c.
 How can Goal-1 be pursued via Objective-1 or otherwise?
 (All)
   d.
 How Goal-4 first needs Goal-1 initial users (Jim Schoening)
   e.
 How Goal-5 needs any initial user base (Jim Schoening
   f.
-Open discussions on other goals
+Use Case Goals (Example: Freelancers)(Jim Schoening)
   g.
-Use Case Goals (Example: Freelancers)(Jim Schoening)
+Open discussions on other goals
 2. Differentiation Matrix (Jeanae Clark)
 3. Splash Page ideas  (All)
 4. Key choices: